-The Canon EOS 5D Mark IV and the Olympus Evolt E-500 are two digital cameras that were officially introduced, respectively, in August 2016 and September 2005.
+The Canon EOS 5D Mark IV and the Olympus Evolt E-500 are two digital cameras that were revealed to the public, respectively, in August 2016 and September 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and a Four Thirds (E-500) sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Olympus provides 8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 30.1 megapixels, whereas the Olympus provides 8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark IV vs Olympus E-500

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark IV and the Olympus E-500.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-500 is notably smaller (29 percent) than the Canon 5D Mark IV.
 Moreover, the E-500 is substantially lighter (46 percent) than the 5D Mark IV.
 It is worth mentioning in this context that the 5D Mark IV is splash and dust resistant, while the E-500 does not feature any corresponding weather-sealing.